Jorge Zorreguieta: Early life

 Jorge Zorreguieta was born in 1928 in Buenos Aires, the son of Cesina María Stefanini Borella and Juan Antonio Zorreguieta Bonorino.
 He is of Spanish-Basque and Italian ancestry.
 His paternal grandfather, Amadeo Zorreguieta Hernández, was mayor of the city of Mendoza.
-He became secretary of La Sociedad Rural Argentina, a conservative interest group of landowners and ranchers.
+He became secretary of the Sociedad Rural Argentina, a conservative interest group of landowners and ranchers.
 He was also president of the association Juan de Garay, a cultural institution of the Basque community.

 Secretary of Agriculture

 After the 1976 Argentine coup d'état of General Videla, Zorreguieta became Deputy Secretary of Agriculture.
 From March 1979 until March 1981 he was Secretary of Agriculture and Livestock.
 He was preceded by Mario Cadenas Madariaga, and succeeded by Jorge Aguado as Minister of Agriculture and Livestock.

-The INTA, a research institute associated with Zorreguieta's ministry was put under control of the Argentine Navy after the Videla-Coup.
+The INTA, a research institute associated with Zorreguieta's ministry was put under the control of the Argentine Navy after the Videla-Coup.
 Employees from this institute disappeared during Zorreguieta's tenure.